mreginato/Chave_familias_BR/tutorial/Adapting_the_key.md

 The “About” page is an independent markdown file.
 To change its content, open the file “about.Rmd” in Rstudio.
 Then, just replace the text after Line 11 as you wish.
-See some “Rmarkdown” available online.
+See some “Rmarkdown” tutorials available online.

 ![](figures/Fig7.png)